decentrawise/eosio-recurring-action/README.md

 It is advised to also call the recurring action on any other action, perhaps by an inline action, if the desired is to execute **at most** with delay intervals.
 Without that the standard behaviour is only deliver the delay without any contract iteractions, so the delay is an **at least** interval and might be more extended when contract iteractions occur.

 **NOTE:** be careful with notifications on the main class, or any other contract class, as they might be called very often and can delay the execution of the recurring action.

+## Actions that can fail/assert

+If your recurring tx needs to have checks or asserts, then it is advised to use `call_action()` function to delegate code that can fail to another deferred tx, so that the recurring tx never fails and so it never breaks the recurring chain.
+You can check how to do this in the test contract, look for action `tick`.

 ## File tree